Life Cycle EventsCelebration of Life Through Jewish Observance

 Brit Milah, or “Bris” as we say in Yiddish, is the ritual circumcision of a Jewish infant on the 8th day following his birth.
 Despite some recent trends on the American scene to leave baby boys uncircumcised, circumcision remains a requirement for male Jewish identity even within the Reform Movement, the most liberal of the branches of American Judaism.
 Not only is it considered healthier, but it is the statement of identity for a Jewish boy.
 By giving their son a Brit Milah, parents affirm their son’s entrance into the Jewish People and the covenant between that child and God.
 One does not need a rabbi or cantor at a Brit Milah.
 Rather, a mohel is the Jewish professional conducts the service and performs the circumcision.
 There are many Reform mohalim who are physicians, usually urologists or Ob-Gyns.
-We are happy to help parents find competent and compassionate mohalim/mohalot to officiate, and can be contacted here.
-Oftentimes, families choose to have a smaller, private Brit Milah and a more public baby naming and blessing by our clergy members as part of a Friday evening service at a later date.
-We are also happy to arrange such a ritual for you.
-For suggested honoraria for lay-led baby naming services click here.
+Oftentimes, families choose to have a smaller, private Brit Milah and a more public baby naming and blessing by our clergy members as part of a service at a later date.
+We are also happy to arrange such a ritual with you.

 Brit Habat (GIRLS)

 Since Jewish boys are brought into the covenant of the Jewish people through the rite of Brit Milah, a few decades ago rabbis began to create ceremonies for entering Jewish girls into the People of Israel.
 Some have a “Brita” or “Brit Habat,” a ceremony in the home that is akin to a Bris but without any medical procedure.
-Others have a baby naming in the synagogue on a Friday night during services.
-Whether you choose to have your ritual at home or as part of a Friday evening service, we are happy to work with you to create a celebration of blessing for your newborn daughter.
-Please contact us here to begin the planning process.
-For suggested honoraria for lay-led baby naming services click here.
+Others have a baby naming in the synagogue during regular services.
+Whether you choose to have your ritual at home or as part of a Temple service, we are happy to work with you to create a celebration of blessing for your newborn daughter.

-At the age of thirteen a Jewish child becomes a Bar or Bat Mitzvah — a son or daughter of the commandments.
+At Temple Shalom, Jewish children become B’nei Mitzvah at the age of thirteen.
 Now responsible for their own ritual and ethical behavior, the child and family celebrate this milestone by coming to Torah and helping to lead services.
-At Temple Shalom this is an intimate, warm, joyful and meaningful experience.
+At Temple Shalom this is an intimate, warm, joyful, and meaningful experience.
 For information on B’nei Mitzvah policies and fees click here.

 The sacred bond between committed partners is a treasured cornerstone of Jewish community life.
-Here at Temple Shalom, Rabbi Lori will work with you and your partner and officiate your wedding.
-If you wish to have an aufruf, a special blessing on the Friday night Shabbat Service preceding your wedding, contact us and it will be arranged.
-For information on wedding fees and suggested honoraria for a lay-led aufruf click here.
+Here at Temple Shalom, our rabbi will work with you and your partner and officiate your wedding.
+If you wish to have an aufruf, a special blessing on the Shabbat Service preceding your wedding, contact us.
+For information on wedding fees click here.

 Conversion / Outreach